-NRF, Shop.org and ARTS have more than 60 committees, councils, and task forces.
+NRF has more than 40 committees, councils, and task forces.
 These groups offer opportunities for members to network, share ideas, establish best practices, prepare testimony for Congress and grow in their careers.

 FIRAE seeks to promote the free exchange of information among national retail trade associations around the world and works to identify opportunities for cooperation in research and education.